 Select a transition type to animate your overlay, or use Instant for no animation.

 Change the BG setting to increase the opacity of your background layer.
 The color of this background layer will be pulled from the background color set on the target screen for your overlay.

 Note: For mobile prototypes, please follow the steps in this article: Why is my background color wrong on my mobile prototype?

 Change additional options, as desired.

-- Close on clicking outside of overlay – If selected, a click outside of your Overlay will to return to the screen underneath.
+- Close on clicking outside of overlay: If selected, a click outside of your overlay will return the user to the screen underneath.